Laurie Tisch: Biography

-Tisch is Chair Emeritus of the Center for Arts Education and the Children’s Museum of Manhattan (CMOM).
-Tisch led CMOM’s transformation and expansion from a neighborhood-based storefront into a citywide institution that is now recognized as a national leader in health, education, and the arts.
-Currently, she is co-chairing a capital campaign to build a new home for CMOM on Central Park West and 96th Street, which will also become a base for their citywide programs serving families in the shelter system and incarcerated mothers and fathers and their children.
+Tisch is chair emeritus of the Center for Arts Education and the Children's Museum of Manhattan (CMOM).
+Tisch led CMOM's expansion from a neighborhood-based storefront into a citywide institution that is recognized as a national leader in health, education, and the arts.
+She co-chairs a capital campaign to build a new home for CMOM on Central Park West and 96th Street, which will also become a base for their citywide programs serving families in the shelter system and incarcerated mothers and fathers and their children.
 She is also a co-owner and member of the Board of Directors of the New York Football Giants.
-She and her daughters Emily Tisch Sussman and Carolyn Tisch Blodgett are among the owners of Gotham FC, the NY/NJ National Women’s Soccer League team.
+She and her daughters Emily Tisch Sussman and Carolyn Tisch Blodgett are among the owners of Gotham FC, the NY/NJ National Women's Soccer League team.

 Tisch is a recipient of many awards for philanthropy and public service.
 In December 2018, she received the Key to the City of New York at Gracie Mansion.
-She was named one of the “50 Most Powerful Women of 2017” by Crain’s New York Business, received a Lifetime Achievement Award from the New York Foundation for the Arts, and was honored with the United Way of NYC’s 10th Anniversary Power of Women to Make a Difference Award and by the New York Women’s Foundation.
-She received Share Our Strength’s “No Kid Hungry” Hero Award and New York City’s Special Merit in Public Health Award for her initiatives promoting access to healthy foods in low-income communities.
-She has also received the Lincoln Center Distinguished Service Award.
+She was named one of the “50 Most Powerful Women of 2017” by Crain's New York Business, received a Lifetime Achievement Award from the New York Foundation for the Arts, and was honored with the United Way of NYC's 10th Anniversary Power of Women to Make a Difference Award and by the New York Women's Foundation.
+She received Share Our Strength's “No Kid Hungry” Hero Award and New York City's Special Merit in Public Health Award for her initiatives promoting access to healthy foods in low-income communities.
+She has received the Lincoln Center Distinguished Service Award.
 She received an honorary doctorate from Yeshiva University.
 In 2022, Tisch helped produce A Strange Loop, which won the Tony Award for Best Musical.

+On March 11, 2026, Tish along with her brothers, Steve and Jonathan, made a request to the NFL to approve the transfer of their ownership stakes in the New York Giants to their children's trusts following the backlash from Steve's relationship with Jeffrey Epstein.

 Net worth

-Per Forbes' list of The World's Billionaires, she had a net worth of $1.2 billion (April 2023).
+Forbes' list of The World's Billionaires said she had a net worth of $1.2 billion in April 2023.

 Personal life

-She is divorced from Connecticut hedge fund manager Donald Sussman; they have two children including Carolyn Tisch Blodgett, a marketing strategist who was Chief Marketing Officer at Peloton during their highest growth period, and Emily Tisch Sussman, a Democratic strategist, political commentator, and campaign coordinator who has run progressive campaigns for organizations such as the Center for American Progress and Swing Left.
+She is divorced from Connecticut hedge fund manager Donald Sussman; they have two children, including Carolyn Tisch Blodgett, who ran marketing at Peloton, and Emily Tisch Sussman, a Democratic strategist, political commentator, and campaign coordinator who has run progressive campaigns for organizations such as the Center for American Progress and Swing Left.